 SpectraSite Director Shares of Restricted Stock.
-In July 2005, each of Paul M. Albert, Jr., John F. Chlebowski, Dean J. Douglas, Patricia L. Higgins, Samme L. Thompson and Kari-Pekka Wilska will receive for nominal consideration an award of restricted shares of SpectraSite s common stock in a number of shares equal in value to \$60,000 at the time of the grant.
+In July 2005, each of Paul M. Albert, Jr., John F. Chlebowski, Dean J. Douglas, Patricia L. Higgins, Samme L. Thompson and Kari-Pekka Wilska will receive for nominal consideration a regularly scheduled annual award of restricted shares of SpectraSite s common stock in a number of shares equal in value to \$60,000 at the time of the grant.